Chevrolet LT-1

-The LT-1 is a Chevrolet small-block engine produced by the Chevrolet Division of General Motors between 1970 and 1972.
+The LT-1 is a Chevrolet small-block engine produced by the Chevrolet division of General Motors between 1970 and 1972.
 It was available exclusively in the Corvette and Camaro and was produced in relatively small quantities.
-It is regarded today as one of the greatest of the Chevy small-blocks, an engine that has been in production since 1955.
+It is regarded today as one of the greatest of the Chevrolet small-blocks, an engine that has been in production since 1955.

 History

 Chevrolet introduced the 350 cuin LT-1 in 1970, making it available in both the Corvette and Camaro.
-It was an optional engine in the Corvette, and available and as part of the high-performance ZR-1 option.
-Between 1970 and 1972 only 53 ZRs were produced, making it one of the rarest Corvettes.
-In the Camaro, the engine was available only through the high performance Z/28 option, replacing the 302 cuin engine designed to compete in Trans Am racing's 305 cuin class installed in 1967-1969 cars.
+It was an optional engine in the Corvette, and available as part of the high-performance ZR-1 option.
+Between 1970 and 1972, only 53 ZRs were produced, making it one of the rarest Corvettes.
+In the Camaro, the engine was available only through the high-performance Z/28 option, replacing the 302 cuin engine designed to compete in Trans Am racing's 305 cuin class installed in 1967-1969 cars.

 The LT-1 had an 11.0:1 compression ratio, Holley 780 cuft/min 4-barrel carburetor, and solid lifters.
-For the first year the LT-1 was rated at 370 hp in the Corvette and 360 hp in the Camaro - both of these being brake horsepower (bhp) gross hp ratings.
-Despite the disparity between the two cars' listed hp there was no difference between the engines.
+For the first year the LT-1 was rated at 370 hp in the Corvette and 360 hp in the Camaro, both of these being brake horsepower (bhp) gross hp ratings.
+Despite the disparity in these horsepower ratings, there was no difference between the engines.

-In 1971 the compression ratio was decreased to 9.0:1 and horsepower decreased to 330 hp, then the same in Corvette and Camaro.
+In 1971, the compression ratio was decreased to 9.0:1 and horsepower decreased to 330 hp, then the same in Corvette and Camaro.
 A net horsepower rating of 275 hp was also given.
-In 1972 the rating decreased again, then to a net of 255 hp.
+In 1972, the rating decreased again, then to a net of 255 hp.
 Gross horsepower was not given in 1972.

-In 1970 a Nova could also be ordered with an LT-1 via a Central Office Production Order (COPO).
+In 1970, a Nova could also be ordered with an LT-1 via a Central Office Production Order (COPO).
 Fifty of these were ordered by Don Yenko at Yenko Chevrolet and were converted into Yenko Deuces.
 Yenko also converted another 125 L65 Novas into LT-1 Deuces.